nojadzworld/reading-notes/README.md

 * Know that asking for help will be one of your best tools.

 ### About Me
 My name is DaJon Ewing.
-I'm from Las Vegas, NV.
-Here is my [GitHub Profile]()
+I'm from :game_die:Las Vegas, NV:game_die:.
+Here is my [GitHub Profile.](https://github.com/nojadzworld)